 "It's hard to find healthy food near work...."

 "I don't have a decent gym near me...."

 “I can't sleep and I need to fix that first...."

 "I sprained my ankle and now can't do my favorite exercises...."

 (that one is mine btw)

-However, if we go up a level of thought and look at the meta-problem, the odds are that we simply haven't developed a concrete personal system for changing habits in our lives yet.
-Without the confidence that you CAN change habits, it's very unlikely that you WILL change habits.
+However, if we go up a level the bigger problem is that we simply haven't developed a concrete personal system for changing habits in our lives yet.
+Without the confidence that one CAN change habits, it's very unlikely that one WILL change habits.